Osteopathic Medicine: A Historical Overview from Missouri

 The expanded interest allowed him to open the first osteopathic medical school in Kirksville in 1892.
 It was first known as the American School of Osteopathy, which is now known as A.T.
 Still University – Kirksville College of Osteopathic Medicine.

-The school grew in prominence, attracting students from all over the country and solidifying Missouri’s reputation as a hub for osteopathic education.
-Over the years, several other osteopathic medical schools and residency programs have been founded in the state, contributing to the growth and development of osteopathic medicine in Missouri.
-There are now more than 121,000 physicians across the country practicing osteopathic medicine, all thanks to the vision of one Missourian.
+The school grew in prominence.
+It attracted students from all over the country and solidified Missouri’s reputation as a hub for osteopathic education.
+Over the years, several osteopathic medical schools and residency programs were founded in the state.
+These institutions have contributed to the growth and development of osteopathic medicine in Missouri.
+Now, over 121,000 physicians practice osteopathic medicine nationwide.
+This growth is all thanks to the vision of one Missourian.

 Osteopathic Medical Schools in Missouri